Helen207/finalProject/README.md

     pip3  install -r requirements.txt

-## Project Settings
+## Project Settings - this is optional BUT nice to have
 * Right click on the project folder in the code editor
 * Copy full path
-* Go to the Project Settings -for mac klick on the project folder and pres ⌘ , for Win File -> Settings
+* Go to the Project Settings -for mac click on the project folder and pres ⌘ , for Win File -> Settings
 * Click on Language & Frameworks -> Robot Framework (Project)
 * Paste full path into Language Server Python